minio/minio/docs/orchestration/docker-compose/README.md

 * By default the Docker Compose file uses the Docker image for latest MinIO server release.
 You can change the image tag to pull a specific [MinIO Docker image](https://hub.docker.com/r/minio/minio/).

 * There are 4 minio distributed instances created by default.
 You can add more MinIO services (up to total 16) to your MinIO Compose deployment.
 To add a service
-  * Replicate a service definition and change the name of the new service appropriately.
+  * Replicate a service definition and change the name (and linked volume, if you want to make more volumes) of the new service appropriately.
   * Update the command section in each service.
   * Add a new MinIO server instance to the upstream directive in the Nginx configuration file.
   * Update the depends_on section in the nginx service